LukasKiederle/seminar-compare-go/content.md

 ##### WaitGroup in Python

-The following is a simplified custom version for a waitgroup functionality from [github](https://gist.github.com/pteichman/84b92ae7cef0ab98f5a8 ).
-Basically the waitgroup is a class which has a counter and a condition.
+The following is a simplified custom version for a Waitgroup functionality from [github](https://gist.github.com/pteichman/84b92ae7cef0ab98f5a8 ).
+Basically the Waitgroup is a class which has a counter and a condition.
 With the add function, a number of tasks to wait for, can be added.
 The wait function just waits until the counter hits zero.
-This can only happen, when the a task that was finished calls the done function.
+This can only happen, when a task that has finished calls the `done` function.

 ```python
 import threading